Preview draft Community Plan here For a summarized list of Goals & Policies, click here

 The new proposed zones, developed in conjunction with DCP’s initiative to rewrite the City’s 1946 zoning code—known as re:code LA—facilitate improved development standards that address the form and shape of buildings; the design elements of buildings; and the ways in which buildings interact with the street to encourage new development that is compatible with the traditional architecture and pedestrian friendly environments that are commonly found in Boyle Heights.
 These new zones are tailored to the unique development patterns of the community and implement the vision and goals of the plan.

-Following the October Open Houses, the next big milestone is the release of a Draft Environmental Impact Report (DEIR), which is being prepared to analyze the potential environmental impacts of the draft plan, in accordance with state law.
+The next milestone will be the release of a Draft Environmental Impact Report (DEIR), which is currently being prepared to analyze the potential environmental impacts of the draft plan, in accordance with state law.
 Once released, the DEIR will be available for public review and comment.
-At that time, DCP also anticipates hosting another Open House as well as a Public Hearing to share any plan or zoning changes and to give the public another opportunity to weigh in on the plan and submit their formal public comments at the hearing.
+DCP also anticipates hosting another Open House as well as a Public Hearing to share any plan or zoning changes and to give the public another opportunity to weigh in on the plan and submit their formal public comments at the hearing.
 After the Open House/Public Hearing, DCP staff will prepare a staff report and present the staff recommendation on the plan to the City Planning Commission (CPC).
 Ultimately, the proposed plan will be acted upon by the Planning and Land Use Committee (PLUM) of the City Council, the City Council and the Mayor (to see a diagram that explains the community plan process, please click here).

-Follow us on social media.
-Following the Open Houses, staff will announce pop-up office hours in key locations in the community so that the residents and stakeholders have more opportunities to talk with us about their goals and vision for their neighborhoods and to give us additional input on the draft plan.
+Follow us on social media for ongoing updates.
+Staff is continuing ongoing outreach efforts so that residents and stakeholders have more opportunities to talk with us about their goals and vision for their neighborhoods and to give us additional input on the draft plan.